Since July 2019, Email DLP has implemented the following sending limits per tenant or per user.

 [You/Your organization] will be automatically unblocked in <remaining block duration>.For further assistance, please contact the system administrator.

-[ Info ] This restriction is applied when a large number of bounced emails are continuously detected.
+[ Details ] This restriction is applied when a persistently high volume of bounced emails is detected.

-The restriction will be automatically removed after the duration specified in the error message.
+The sending restriction will be automatically removed after the duration specified in the error message.

 Additionally, admins can manually remove the restriction from the Email DLP Administration (How to remove).